Oppenheimer Thinks Homology Medicines' Stock is Going to Recover

-In a report released today, Matthew Biegler from Oppenheimer assigned a Buy rating to Homology Medicines (FIXX), with a price target of $24.00.
-The company’s shares closed last Thursday at $6.26, close to its 52-week low of $6.21.
+Oppenheimer analyst Matthew Biegler maintained a Buy rating on Homology Medicines (FIXX) today and set a price target of $24.00.
+The company’s shares closed last Thursday at $6.34, close to its 52-week low of $6.08.

-Homology Medicines has an analyst consensus of Strong Buy, with a price target consensus of $26.60, which is a 314.3% upside from current levels.
-In a report issued on May 3, BTIG also maintained a Buy rating on the stock with a $35.00 price target.
+Homology Medicines has an analyst consensus of Strong Buy, with a price target consensus of $25.75, representing a 290.2% upside.
+In a report issued on April 28, BTIG also assigned a Buy rating to the stock with a $35.00 price target.

 See today’s analyst top recommended stocks >>